banner Line Line

 Diplazon spec.

-The Diplazon species are hard to tell apart.
+The Diplazon species are difficult to tell apart.
 Most are parasitic to hover flies.
 More...

 Family: Parasitic Wasps (Ichneumonidae)